Boo at the Zoo

 - train line closes at 7:45pm on October 26 and 27

 - train line closes at 6:45pm on October 28

 - Ghost Train may be scary for riders

 - Scary and non-scary Haunted Mansion

-- Trick or Treat Houses for the little goblins and ghouls to stock up on candy and treats
+- Trick-or-Treat Houses for little goblins to stock up on treats

-- Special location for Toddler Area in Audubon Zoo’s Cool Zoo area (sorry, no water will be running!)
+- Located in Cool Zoo (no water will be running!)

 - Live entertainment on two stages